 In order to make sure you maintain a hoverboard’s top speed, be sure to perform a long initial charge before taking it out for your first spin.
 You should leave it plugged in for around 24 hours.

 Battery life can impact a hoverboard’s top speed.
 In order to be sure you are making the most out of your hoverboard, always keep it charged.
 Once a battery is close to being dead, the hoverboard’s motor will decrease overall output.
+To learn more about how the battery works, check out our article on hoverboard battery voltage.

 Wear some protective gear when you take your hoverboard out for a ride around town or through rocky terrain types.
 First and foremost, wear a helmet.
 Other types of protective gear include elbow straps, knee straps, chin straps, and more.